Certifying in Anthroposophic Medicine

 Additional ACAM criteria are as follows:

-An application may be obtained from the ACAM Secretary by contacting Dr. Joan Takacs by phone or email at (503) 234-1531 or email@example.com.
+An application can be downloaded here or may be obtained from the ACAM Secretary by contacting Dr. Joan Takacs by phone or email at (503) 234-1531 or firstname.lastname@example.org.

 *Naturopathic doctors (ND's) can pursue certification through the Society for Physicians of Anthroposophic Naturopathy, https://span.wildapricot.org